 Loans are generally safer investments than equities.
-However, there will be situations where the lenders are unable to pay on time or may become insolvent resulting in their inability to repay the loan.
-In such situations, steps will be taken to recover the amount outstanding (these are set out in our platform terms).
+However, there will be situations where the borrowers are unable to pay on time or may become insolvent resulting in their inability to repay the loan.
+In such situations, steps will be taken to recover the amount outstanding (these are set out in our Platform Terms).
 It is important that investors exercise caution and diversify their investments widely so that any defaults by borrowers would account for only an acceptable percentage of their total investment portfolio.

 Convertible Loans, by nature, have higher risks than Regular Repayment Loans and Single Repayment Loans as they are or may be convertible into shares of the borrowers.
 The value of the shares will be determined by the performance and profitability of the borrowers.

-Can I make offer for multiple Loan Requests at the same time?
+Can I make offer for multiple Funding Requests at the same time?

-Yes, you can make offer for multiple Loan Requests subject to availability of funds in your Platform Account.
+Yes, you can make offer for multiple Funding Requests subject to availability of funds in your Platform Account.

 Why am I encouraged to diversify my investments?

-Can I cancel my offer to participate in a Loan Request?
+Can I cancel my offer to participate in a Funding Request?

-What happens to my money when a Loan Request is unsuccessful?
+What happens to my money when a Funding Request is unsuccessful?